Oliver-Slape/Software-Development-and-Life-Cycle/README.md

 <h4> The Spiral model is the combination of the Waterfall method and the Prototyping method.
 It combines elements of both design and
 Prototyping-in-stages.
 This model uses the same order as the Waterfall however, it is seperated by planning, risk assesment and the building of prototypes and simulations. <h4>

+## How is risk mamaged in the Spiral model ?
+### Risk is managed in the Sprial model at the risk assesment stage.
+This is where risk is idetified and alternate solutions are made to solve this.
+At the end of this phase a prototype is produced.